The Cat Fancy, as defined by reference.com (using Wikipedia), is a form of animal fancy.

 These shows led to the first written pedigrees for cats, as owners of unique and different cat breeds began keeping detailed records.
 Cat clubs and organizations began to form, and societies of the Cat Fancy were born.

-In the US, the first American registry was the American Cat Association (ACA) formed in 1899.
-Today, there are a number of cat bodies in North America that allow US and Canadian cats to enter the same shows.
+In the US, the first American registry was the American Cat Association.
+The ACA formed in 1899.
+Today, there are a number of cat bodies in North America that allow U.S. and Canadian cats to enter the same shows.

-The largest one of these organizations is the Cat Fanciers' Association (CFA).
-The CFA currently recognizes 39 pedigreed breeds for championship class, and one in the miscellaneous class (the RagaMuffin).
+The largest one of these organizations is the Cat Fanciers' Association.
+The CFA currently recognizes 42 pedigreed breeds for championship class, and 2 in the miscellaneous class (the Lykoi and Khao Manee).
 Here's the list of cat breeds recognized by the CFA.

 If you count the ACA as a registry and not a "cat organization," then the CFA is the oldest American cat organization, having been founded in 1906.
 They held their first cat shows in Buffalo, New York, and Detroit that same year.
 The CFA has affilated clubs in Canada and Japan.